jeffmeloy/bipolar_ml/README.md

-# 🔍 BitFinder: High-Performance Hyperdimensional Computing Framework
+# 🔍 bipolar_ml: High-Performance Hyperdimensional Computing Framework

-BitFinder is a lightning-fast, memory-efficient framework for hyperdimensional computing (HDC) with built-in optimization for binary neural representations.
+bipolar_ml is a framework for hyperdimensional computing (HDC) with built-in optimization for binary neural representations.
 It's designed from the ground up to make bitwise operations sing by leveraging bit-packed storage and vectorized operations.

 ## 🧠 What is Hyperdimensional Computing?